-- 5.32 Birmingham hosts international events on a regular basis at various venues across the city. - 5.33 Sporting events that are usually held annually include: - The Badminton Championships at Arena Birmingham (one of only five Badminton World Federation Superseries premier events); - The Birmingham Classic tennis tournament at Edgbaston Priory club; - The IAAF Diamond League athletics at Alexander Stadium; - British Basketball Finals at Arena Birmingham; - Edgbaston Cricket Ground regularly hosts international cricket fixtures. - 5.34 The award-winning International Dance Festival is held biennially with participants from across the word performing in venues across the city.
-The Frankfurt Christmas market visits the city centre annually attracting visitors from around the UK and Europe. - 5.35 The most significant international event to take place in Birmingham in 2022 are the XXII Commonwealth Games.
-The main venue for the games is a revamped Alexander Stadium in Perry Barr, which will host the athletic events.
-Other host venues across the city include Hockey at the University of Birmingham, Triathlon at Sutton Park and Basketball and Beach Volleyball at Smithfield.
-Smithfield and Victoria Square will also be festival sites which will be free to access and will host a range of entertainment and cultural activities.
+- 5.40 Birmingham hosts international events on a regular basis at various venues across the city. - 5.41 Sporting events that are usually held annually include: - The Badminton Championships at Arena Birmingham (one of only five Badminton World Federation Superseries premier events). - The Birmingham Classic tennis tournament at Edgbaston Priory club. - The IAAF Diamond League athletics at Alexander Stadium. - British Basketball Finals at Arena Birmingham. - Edgbaston Cricket Ground regularly hosts international cricket fixtures. - 5.42 The award-winning International Dance Festival is held biennially with participants from across the word performing in venues across the city.
+The Frankfurt Christmas market visits the city centre annually attracting visitors from around the UK and Europe. - 5.43 The most significant international event that took place in Birmingham in 2022 were the XXII Commonwealth Games.
+The main venue for the games was the revamped Alexander Stadium in Perry Barr, which hosted the athletic events.
+Other host venues across the city included Hockey at the University of Birmingham, Triathlon at Sutton Park and Basketball and Beach Volleyball at Smithfield.
+Smithfield and Victoria Square were also festival sites which were free to access and hosted a range of entertainment and cultural activities.
+A year on from the activities that took place over the summer of 2022, there will be a 'Birmingham Festival 23' which will capitalise on the success of the summer of 2022 into a free 10-day festival taking place over the end of July to the beginning of August.
+This will include 'live music and performance, creative and participatory activities and big-screen content'. - 5.44 The World Trampoline Championship 2023 will take place between 9th 19th November 2023 in Birmingham.
+This will take place at the Utilita Arena.